 - Packaged Tiger loader (US Census Bureau geocoder)

-- Geocoder, and reverse geocoder.
+- Geocoder and reverse geocoder

-- File types support for: GeoTiff, NetCDF, PNG, JPG, GeoJSON, GeoHash, KML, and more through extensions.
+PostGIS supports many common file types: GeoTiff, NetCDF, PNG, JPG, GeoJSON, GeoHash, KML, and more through extensions.

 Many desktop tools that work with PostGIS are available from third parties.
-Support is available for professionally licensed tools developed by ESRI, such as ArcGIS, and any of their tools which makes use of Server ArcSDE or their web APIs.
+Support is available for professionally licensed tools developed by ESRI, such as ArcGIS, and any of their tools which make use of Server ArcSDE or their web APIs.
 Four popular open-source options are QGIS, OpenJump, uDig, and gvSig.

-They work well with Linux, Mac OS X, and Windows.
+They work well with Linux, macOS, and Windows.
 Several open source mapping servers are also available.
-A few of the most widely used options are Mapserver, GeoServer, Deegree, QGIS Server, and MapGuide Open Source.
+A few of the most widely used options are MapServer, GeoServer, Degree, QGIS Server, and MapGuide Open Source.

-The purpose of PostGIS can range from storage solutions for professional surveyors, to mobile ready map applications that need to stream data on the fly.
+The purpose of PostGIS can range from storage solutions for professional surveyors, to mobile-ready map applications that need to stream data on the fly.
 Desktop, web and mobile applications are all supported and interoperable.

-Some third party tools like GeoDjango have even stacked compatibility with popular data sources like Google Maps or Open Street Maps.
+Some third-party tools like GeoDjango have even stacked compatibility with popular data sources like Google Maps or Open Street Maps.
 What attracts most organizations to support PostGIS is how functional and performance optimized it is for storing and retrieving geo-data quickly.

 This makes it the ideal tool for a variety of commercial purposes.
-Mobile application giants FourSquare & Instragram both use PostGIS for their geospatial needs.
+Mobile application giants FourSquare & Instagram both use PostGIS for their geospatial needs.
 The ability for PostgreSQL sharding is also compatible with PostGIS, so it makes project scaling very easy.

-In 2000, PostgreSQL was built in an academic capacity with support for geometric shapes, but lacked support for comprehensive mapping projects.
+In 2000, PostgreSQL was built in an academic capacity with support for geometric shapes but lacked support for comprehensive mapping projects.